-John the Baptist -- the Messiah's forerunner, Elijah in the wilderness, the prophesied one, the greatest born of women -- did not get preferential treatment.
+John the Baptist was the Messiah's forerunner, he was Elijah in the wilderness, the prophesied one, the greatest born of women and yet he did not get preferential treatment.
 Read Jesus' words again:

 God's approbation did not guarantee God's liberation.
-Herod crushed John like a bug on the floor.
+Herod crushed John like a bug on the rug.
 All it took was a hot dance, a little bravado, and a foolish oath.

 The girl did not know what to request, but her momma did.
 Momma despised John.
 She told her daughter to ask for his head on a platter.

 26 And the king was exceedingly sorry, but because of his oaths and his guests he did not want to break his word to her.
 27 And immediately the king sent an executioner with orders to bring John's head.
 He went and beheaded him in the prison 28 and brought his head on a platter and gave it to the girl, and the girl gave it to her mother.
 Mark 6:26-28